 - shaping loaves

 - For a 1.5 lb. loaf, Bread Lover’s Bread Machine Cookbook calls for 2 tsp instant dry yeast or more and 1-1.5 tsp. salt for 3 cups of flour.
-This is in the range of recipes in other books at the time, and of many recipes published on the web.
-It is .67 tsp instant dry yeast, or more, per cup of flour
+This amount of yeast is in the range of recipes in other books at the time, and of many recipes published on the web.
+It is .67 tsp instant dry yeast, or more, per cup of flour.

 - Manufacturers of instant, rapid/quick rise and bread machine yeasts recommend .5 tsp yeast for each cup of flour for bread machines: Red Star Quick-Rise; Bakipan Fast Action and Bread Machine; SAF Gourmet Perfect Rise and Bread Machine.
 Fleishmann’s recipes on its web pages imply the same amounts of its instant Quick-Rise (Rapid-Rise) or its Bread Machine product, or more;